khenadug/l4_project/timelog.md

 * 30 minute supervisor meeting spent answering project proposal questions
 * 5 hours of research on raspberry pi OS - ordering the right cables and hardware, watching tutorials on how to set up a raspberry pi, what drone specific applications there are for raspberry pi's, reading the project proposal to clarify expectations

+## Week 6

+## 7 Nov 2022

+* 30 minute supervisor meeting on the OS set up and clearing up software expectations
+* 1 hour downloading and setting up the environment based on specification given in meeting